ecashin/flippitydigits/README.md

 ## Two Implementations

-This distribution includes a numbers-only web-based version of the game in web/ and a fun but somewhat delicate C++ implementation---delicate because of dependencies.
+This distribution includes a web-based version of the game in web/ and a fun but somewhat delicate C++ implementation---delicate because of dependencies.

 You can find a demo of the web version here: